-Doing an Ice Caving tour was high on our to do list when visiting Iceland, but we thought that because our trip was in the summer months that the activity would be unavailable.
+Doing an Ice Caving tour was high on our to-do list when visiting Iceland, but we thought that because our trip was in the summer months the activity would be unavailable.

 Surely the ice caves would melt when the weather was warmer?

 Our initial searches did confirm this was mostly a winter activity.
 But, we were pleasantly surprised to find ice-caving tours still taking place out of the town of Vik on the south coast of Iceland.

 Table of Contents

 We booked our tour through Extreme Iceland and the whole experience was top notch!

 The size of the group was not too big for things to move slowly, and the tour guide was happy to chat and answer questions along the way.